iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 In this example we kill the process (with Ctrl + C) after 3 checkpoints (at 0, 100, and 200).
 The <abbr>cache</abbr> will contain those 3 versions of `int.txt`.
-DVC applies the last checkpoint to the <abbr>workspace</abbr> even when more cycles happened before the interrupt:
+DVC applies the last checkpoint to the <abbr>workspace</abbr> even if more cycles happened after that:

 ```dvc
 $ cat int.txt